Isaiah 41:8

 Quick Summary

 Isaiah 41:8 is a verse from the book of Isaiah in the Old Testament.
+The KJV reads: "But thou, Israel, art my servant, Jacob whom I have chosen, the seed of Abraham my friend."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for Isaiah 41:8

-“"But now listen, Jacob, my servant, Israel, whom I have chosen.”
+“Yet now hear, O Jacob my servant; and Israel, whom I have chosen:”

 Pray Isaiah 41:8